Business Startup CostsUpdated March 2026

 LowNational avg: $125,000High

 Scranton's northeastern location means four distinct seasons mean you're paying for both heating and cooling, plus the freeze-thaw cycle does a number on foundations and pipes.
 The housing picture is equally important: one of America's more affordable housing markets, where homeownership is within reach for most working families.
-When it comes to start a food truck, the local workforce reflects a more relaxed labor market where service providers compete on price as much as reputation.
+When it comes to start a food truck, the local workforce reflects a more relaxed labor market where businesses compete on price as much as reputation.
 This is a city where locals know the best deals and newcomers pay the "I just moved here" premium.

 What Matters Most